White Point Garden — Charleston, South Carolina

 SC Picture Project | Charleston County | White Point Garden

 White Point Garden is an historic waterfront park located on the Charleston Battery.
-The area became the second and permanent location of the city after colonists relocated from their original settlement at Albermarle Point (the site of Charles Towne Landing).
-These settlers called the area Oyster Point for the oyster shells that covered the ground.
-White sand combined with the sun-bleached oyster shells eventually gave way to the park’s current name, White Point.
+The area became the second and permanent location of the city after colonists relocated from their original settlement at Albermarle Point (today the site of Charles Towne Landing).
+These settlers first called the area Oyster Point in honor of the abundance of sun-bleached oyster shells that covered the ground.
+The name later evolved into White Point.

 The park features numerous Revolutionary and Civil War-era cannons.
 One of the Revolutionary War cannons is a fake, made in 1933 and placed in the park as a joke.
 It is a popular game for park visitors to try to spot the bogus cannon.